 This map of Pembrokeshire, Brecon Beacons, Cardiff and South Wales shows bunkhouses, camping barns & hostels which are part of the largest Independent Hostels network in Wales IHUK.

-Looking for affordable accommodation in Pembrokeshire, Ceredigion, Brecon Beacons, Black Mountains, Swansea, Cardiff, the Gower or South Wales’ coast and country side?
+Looking for affordable accommodation in Pembrokeshire, Ceredigion, Swansea, Cardiff, the Gower or South Wales’ coast and country side?
 This map of Independent hostels show a wide range of hostels and bunkhouses all over South Wales.
 The hostels and bunkhouses are in most beautiful parts of South Wales: Pembrokeshire, Ceredigion, Tenby, St Davids, and along the Pembrokeshire coast path, and Wales coast path.
-Also on the Gower Peninsular, the Brecon Beacons and the City of Cardiff.
+Also on the Gower Peninsular, and the City of Cardiff.
 Some bunkhouse and hostels are in serene and secluded parts such as Lennox Head or by the Blue Lagoon in the Pembrokeshire Coast National Park.
 South Wales and Pembrokeshire especially are well known for their beautiful beaches with turquoise waters and soft white sands.
 Here you can see Seals, Puffins and porpoises.
 Some of these beaches are so hidden and secluded that you can only reach them when the tide its out!
 The Gower is a rural landscape surrounded by a multitude of beaches, each one with its own definitive character.
+The Gower peninsula is criss crossed by quiet roads and green lanes ideal for mountain bikes.
 This promontory of land sticking out into the Bristol Channels is a ready made for a seaside family holidays.
 Rhosilli Beach with its wide expanse of sand and vast sand dune backdrops is ideal for large water and wind sports.
 Kite surfing on the sands or hang gliding from the dunes.
 Oxwhich Bay is a family beach with an ice cream van and a lovely hotel serving teas.
-The hidden beaches of Mewslade Bay and Fall Bay by Overton offering rewarding virgin sands at low tide for those agile enough to decend the cliff paths.
+The hidden beaches of Mewslade Bay and Fall Bay by Overton offering rewarding virgin sands at low tide for those agile enough to descend the cliff paths.